Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= 1.7.5 =
+- Made additional strings available for translation via translate.wordpress.org.
+[Click here](https://translate.wordpress.org/projects/wp-plugins/stripe-payments) if you want to help in translating plugin to your language.

 = 1.7.4 =
 - Added "Send Email On Payment Failure" option to notify admin if payment failed.
 - Fixed plugin conflict with WordPress Themes Editor (thanks to natecarlson1 for reporting).